33d/blog/_posts/2012-09-18-getting-started-with-an-stm32l-discovery-with-linux-and-gcc.markdown

 - tutorial
 ---

-{% wpimage block stm32l-discovery_board_small.jpg %}I've got the "hello world" working on my [STM32L Discovery](http://www.st.com/internet/evalboard/product/250990.jsp) board that I got about 8 months ago.
+{% image wp: true path: stm32l-discovery_board_small.jpg %}I've got the "hello world" working on my [STM32L Discovery](http://www.st.com/internet/evalboard/product/250990.jsp) board that I got about 8 months ago.
 It's not even the canonical blinking light, but it counts up and you only know that it works by using a debugger!
 [Another site](http://www.triplespark.net/elec/pdev/arm/stm32.html) gave me the basic idea, but I needed a few changes to get it working.